 Being in a long-distance relationship is like having a huge crack in your heart all the time.
 The feeling of missing someone never really goes away.
 It’s there to remind you of the distance day and night.
 Sometimes yearning gets even so intense that all you want to do is cry and drown in your little puddle of tears.
 Cry if you need to, but then dry your tears, and lace up your sneakers.
-We’re going for a run!
+We’re going for a run and be in a relationship with the gym!

 May is National Physical Fitness and Sports Month, the perfect great time to renew your commitment to a healthy, active lifestyle while getting the emotional health benefits regular activity.